Take the first step on your journey to a doctoral degree in counseling or psychology

-Master's degree students in community counseling are required to maintain continuous enrollment during their program of studies.
+MA degree students in Community Counseling are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
-A formal leave of absence may be granted upon request and with the approval of the Graduate School’s Associate Dean.
+A formal leave of absence may be granted upon request and the approval of the Graduate School’s Associate Dean.

 Students should present transcript evidence of successful completion ("B" or better) of an introductory statistics course or its equivalent.
 Ideally, students will have completed this course prior to the start of the program.